ITI/memorizer/Documentation/memorizer/reference.rst

 Limiting Number of CPUs (``maxcpus=1``)
-  Restricts the kernel to use only one CPU, currently necessary since the memorizer module is incompatible with multiple processors, ensuring stable system operation.
+  Restricts the kernel to use only one CPU, currently necessary since Memorizer is incompatible with multiple processors, ensuring stable system operation.

 Disabling Split Lock Detection (``split_lock_detect=off``)